The introduction.

 Going into Board 2, things continue to look the same.
 However, this time the secret path is a bit more complex.
 Now you have to go along the bottom first and then along the right edge to display the treasure.
 A bad design, in my modern opinion, but again I was the only one who was ever playing it.
 As noted last time, I really should find a better game mechanic for this board or, perhaps, leave it out altogether.
 Let’s move on.

 Board 3 is really the first departure that Water Bug II takes.
-Unlike the scrolling board of the first, this time you are presented with the moving treasure from Board 4 of the first game.
-Instead of pillars, you now have random asterisks and some minus signs.
-Now, this is a bit of a cheat as normally those are player switches.
-This time, they are for the treasure.
-If it hits one, it randomly teleports somewhere else.
+It skips the scrolling board from Water Bug, instead presenting you with the moving treasure from Board 4.
+However, instead of pillars you now have random inverted asterisks and minus signs.
+Having used those as switches perviously, the minus signs will kill you.
+But, if the treasure hits one, it randomly teleports somewhere else.
 Not very nice.
 Overall still an easy board.
 I do like the mechanics and it starts to show that Water Bug II isn’t just a repeat of the previous game.

 If I were to fix anything in this board, I’d redo the switches and use a different graphic.
 In that way, it would be more obvious that they aren’t something the player should touch.
 Continuity is key in a game like this.
 Now, to make the board even more fun it would be cool if the user could touch and get teleported as well.
 To be honest, I doubt anyone would use it as it wouldn’t really help as the board is current designed.